norahpack/Twitter/README.md

 Describe any challenges encountered while building the app.

 My main difficulties this project dealt with views in .xml files - I spent some time familiarizing myself with the different types of layouts.
 I also had difficulty with figuring out how to tell how to whether a click on the like button should like or unlike a tweet.
 I had to think about the logic behind this choice and what variables I needed to initialize and update to determine this.
+Finally, I faced a challenge with the loading gif playing infinitely in airplane mode (when a full timeline could not be fetched).
+To fix this issue, I used the skills I gained from the debugging lab to walk through the code as it was running to see where I could fix this issue.

 ## Open-source libraries used